 They Are Extremely Sociable

-Greyhounds are extremely sociable, especially if they’ve been brought up to be racing dogs.
-They’ll stay with their mother for much longer and will most likely end up working alongside their brothers and sisters on the track.
+Greyhounds are incredibly sociable, especially if they’ve been brought up to be racing dogs.
+They’ll stay with their mother for much longer and will most likely work alongside their brothers and sisters on the track.

 This means they’re usually not as happy if they live alone.
-You might need to consider getting two greyhounds if you’re not home a lot.
+You might need to consider getting two greyhounds if you’re not home often.

-Greyhounds are no different from any other type of dog when it comes to walking.
-They need a walk 2-3 times a day to take care of toileting needs.
+Greyhounds are no different from any other type of dog for walking.
+They need a walk 2-3 times daily to take care of toileting needs.